juniorise/age/README.md

 A Flutter package to calculate someone's age in days, months, and years; in addition it can be used to find the difference between two dates.

-> This is null safety migration of https://pub.dev/packages/age <br>
+> This is null safety version of https://pub.dev/packages/age <br>
+> I'm not owner of this.

 ## Getting Started